rossetti/KSLBook/docs/05-Chapter5.md

 ### Querying the KSL Database

 The KSL database is a database and thus it can be queried from within Kotlin or from other programs.
-If you have an instance of the `KSLDatabase` as in you can extract information about the simulation run using the methods of the `KSLDatabase` class.
+If you have an instance of the `KSLDatabase,` you can extract information about the simulation run using the methods of the `KSLDatabase` class.
 Since the underlying data is stored in a relational database, SQL queries can be used on the database.
-The discussion of writing and executing SQL queries is beyond the scope of this presentation.
+The discussion of writing and executing SQL queries is beyond the scope of this text.
 To facilitate output when using the KSL, the KSL has a few methods to be aware of, including:

 - `exportAllTablesAsCSV()` -- writes all the tables to separate CSV files
 - `exportDbToExcelWorkbook()` -- writes all the tables and views to a single Excel workbook
-- `multipleComparisonAnalyserFor(set of experiment name, response name)` -- returns an instance of the `MultipleComparisonAnalyzer` class in order to perform a multiple comparison analysis of a set of experiments on a specific response name.
+- `multipleComparisonAnalyzerFor(set of experiment name, response name)` -- returns an instance of the `MultipleComparisonAnalyzer` class in order to perform a multiple comparison analysis of a set of experiments on a specific response name.
 - a number of properties that return Kotlin [data frames](https://kotlin.github.io/dataframe/overview.html) of the underlying database tables.

 The data frame functionality was illustrated in the following code from the main execution method: